thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 > **Eclipse MicroProfile** is a modular set of technologies designed so that you can write cloud-native Java™ microservices.
 In this introduction, learn how MicroProfile helps you develop and manage cloud-native microservices.
 Then, follow the Open Liberty MicroProfile guides to gain hands-on experience with MicroProfile so that you can build microservices with Open Liberty.

-In the following image you can see a list of MicroProfiles and the red marked we will use in minimum here.
+In the following image we see a list of MicroProfiles and the red marked profiles we will use in minimum in our lab.

 ![microprofiles](images/microprofiles.png)